 Do emotions have any place in business?
 Yes.

 We don’t appreciate our emotions getting sidelined.
 We want them to take center stage.
 We want to feel heard and be understood.

 When emotions come into play — and they always do — aspects like features, benefits, and price take a backseat.

-The ideal answer to “why should I buy from you?” is one which shows how your USP addresses your prospects underlying needs.
+The ideal answer to “why should I buy from you?” is one that shows how your USP addresses your prospect’s underlying needs.